loop-payments/prisma-safety/README.md

 # prisma-safety

-A safe migration checker for Prisma schema files.
+A safe schema change checker for Prisma.
+It errors if a model is deleted without previously having been marked `@@ignore` or a field is deleted without previously having been marked `@ignore`.

 ## Installation